Houston DWI (Driving While Intoxicated) Defense Lawyer

 As noted above in the penalties section, your drivers license can be suspended upon conviction of D.W.I.
 This suspension occurs at the conclusion of your case.
 It is part of the punishment.

 Furthermore, the State can also suspend your drivers license if during your arrest you refused to take a breath or blood test or if you failed the breath or blood test.
-Thus, if you are arrested for D.W.I. you will be contending with two cases—your criminal prosecution and a drivers license suspension case.
+Thus, if you are arrested for DWI you will be contending with two cases: Your criminal prosecution AND a drivers license suspension case.

 The drivers license case is known as the A.L.R. or administrative license revocation proceeding.